GabrielC15/RecycleHub/README.md

 - **Community Impact:** Built a solution that addresses real sustainability challenges in small communities.

 ## What we learned
+Since we are first timers, we learnt that building a robust web application involves much more than just writing code.
+Before this hackathon, most of our teammates do not have any fullstack experience, except one with a little frontend experience.
+Yesterday, we know nothing.
+Now we know something.
+Futhermore, we learnt to ultise various API and framework in fronend and backend including Flask, RESTFUL API, Vue.js, etc..
+Overall, this project has been a steep but rewarding learning curve, giving us the skills and confidence to tackle even more ambitious projects in the future.

 ## What's next for RecycleHub
+- **Enhance the Frontend:** Expand the React UI with advanced filtering, geolocation, and dashboards.
+- **Database Upgrade:** Transition to PostgreSQL with proper schema migrations.
+- **Mobile Development:** Create a companion mobile app for greater accessibility.
+- **API Documentation:** Implement Swagger/OpenAPI for comprehensive API documentation.